 Spokane Public Schools (the “District”) is the second largest school district in Washington State, serving almost 30,000 students in kindergarten through Grade 12.
-The District’s student population is composed of 57 percent low income, 26 percent non-Caucasian, and 15 percent Special Education students.
+The District’s student population is composed of 57 percent low income, 26 percent students of color, and 15 percent Special Education students.
 There are 56 different languages spoken in students’ homes.
 District facilities include 34 elementary schools, 6 middle schools, 5 high schools, 6 educational alternative learning buildings, and 1 administrative building.

 In order to continue improving the quality of education and services provided by the District, and with a profound sense of commitment to the District’s school community, the Board of Directors and Superintendent has undertaken a thorough approach to future planning.
 During the 2012-2013 school year, the District partnered with ECRA Group, Inc. (“ECRA”) to develop a Strategic Plan.
 The purpose of the Strategic Planning process is to document the current state of the District and determine a future direction based on stakeholder values.
 Rigorous research methodology and statistical analysis were used in the examination and synthesis of findings.